When to See a Doctor for Fatigue: 5 Signs It’s More Than Just Stress

 How Oregon Telemed Can Help

 With Oregon Telemed, you can meet with a licensed provider from home, seven days a week.
-We take a whole-person approach, combining medical evaluation, lab testing, and lifestyle support to uncover the “why” behind your symptoms — not just manage them.
+We focus on identifying the root cause of your symptoms so you can get clear answers and effective care.

-Comprehensive Telehealth Evaluation – Discuss your fatigue patterns, sleep, stress, and diet.
+- Comprehensive Telehealth Evaluation – Discuss your fatigue patterns, sleep, daily habits, and overall health

-Lab Work Orders – Blood panels to check thyroid, hormones, iron, vitamin D, and blood sugar.
+- Lab Work Orders – Blood tests to check thyroid function, hormones, iron levels, vitamin levels, and blood sugar

-Customized Care Plan – Treatment options, supplements, or referrals based on results.
+- Customized Care Plan – Treatment recommendations, prescriptions, or referrals based on your results

-Whether your fatigue is due to a simple deficiency, hormone change, or a more complex health issue, you don’t have to guess.
-A 20–30 minute virtual visit can give you real answers and a clear plan.
+Whether your fatigue is due to a simple deficiency, a hormone imbalance, or another medical condition, you don’t have to figure it out alone.
+A short virtual visit can provide real answers and a clear plan.

 When to Reach Out